xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/facebook_feed.md

 ---
 ## Product Feed Generation

-Once the addon is set up you can proceed to the product feed generation.
+Once the addon is {% link "set up" ref_7fTH58sR %} you can proceed to the product feed generation.

 For this purpose: